After realising that abundant life is using your fullest potential before God, you might want to ask how you can achieve your fullest potential.

 Do you need to enrol in the world’s most popular and best universities to gain it?

-The difference is acquiring knowledge through formal and informal means.
+The difference is in acquiring knowledge through formal and informal means.
 How to gain one’s fullest potential is not the monopoly of colleges and universities.

 I learned that knowing one’s mission in life is primary in one’s quest to gain one’s fullest potential before the Lord.

 When I met life’s crossroads, I would readily choose any direction I thought was right.
-I never decided on a life mission serving as my road map to where I am going.
+I never decided on a life mission as my road map to where I am going.

 Are you living to your fullest potential now by the mission that God has revealed to you?